-The TI Corruption Perceptions Index (CPI) this year ranks 91 countries in terms of the degree to which corruption is perceived to exist among public officials and politicians.
-It is a composite index, drawing on 14 different polls and surveys from seven independent institutions carried out among business people and country analysts, including surveys of residents, both local and expatriate.
+The TI Corruption Perceptions Index (CPI) this year ranks 102 countries in terms of the degree to which corruption is perceived to exist among public officials and politicians.
+It is a composite index, drawing on 15 different polls and surveys from nine independent institutions carried out among business people and country analysts, including surveys of residents, both local and expatriate.

 For the purpose of the TI indices, how is corruption defined?

-TI focuses on corruption in the public sector and defines corruption as the abuse of public office for private gain.
+The CPI focuses on corruption in the public sector and defines corruption as the abuse of public office for private gain.
 The surveys used in compiling the CPI tend to ask questions in line with the misuse of public power for private benefits, with a focus, for example, on bribe-taking by public officials in public procurement.
 The sources do not distinguish between administrative and political corruption.

 Why is the Corruption Perceptions Index a valuable tool?

-Because the CPI is derived from 14 different surveys that garner the perceptions of both residents and expatriates, both business people, academia and risk analysts, the index provides a snapshot of the views of decision-makers, who take key decisions on investment and trade.
+Because the CPI is derived from 15 different surveys that garner the perceptions of both residents and expatriates, both business people and risk analysts, the index provides a snapshot of the views of decision-makers, who take key decisions on investment and trade.
 The CPI builds public awareness of the corruption issue, and it adds to pressure on governments to directly address the issue and the damaged image of their nation that low rankings in the CPI reflect.

 What role is played by exporters in international criminal transactions?

 On 14 May 2002, TI published the second Bribe Payers Index (BPI), which ranked exporting countries according to their propensity to offer bribes.
 (The first BPI was published in 1999.)
 This BPI is accessible on the internet at http://www.transparency.org/surveys/index.html#bpi.
 The BPI complements the CPI and underlines the point that corruption in international business transactions involves both those who take and those who give.
 Looking only at those who take, the CPI provides an incomplete picture.
-A new BPI is planned in early 2002.

 Is it right to conclude that the country with the lowest score is the world's most corrupt country?

 No. Firstly, the country with the lowest score is the one perceived to be the most corrupt of those included in the index.
 The CPI is based on polls, which are snapshots in time and reflect both opinions and experience.
 Furthermore, there are more than 200 sovereign nations in the world and the CPI 2002 ranks only 102.
 Although this is the highest number of countries in the history of the CPI, TI does not have sufficient reliable data for all countries.